Sol Magazine Projects

 · Sol Magazine: www.sol-magazine.org or http://Sol-Magazine-Projects.org

-Greet the New Year by submitting five to ten poems to Sol Magazine - A Poetry Journal.
+Submit five to ten poems to Sol Magazine - A Poetry Journal.
 Sol Magazine is beginning its eleventh year of publication on the internet.
 Interested in the best work you have, previously published or not, but we are no longer a competition journal.
 Regrets, we don't accept prose.
 Please read current guidelines before submitting your work.
-Visit website for 2008 submission guidelines.
+Visit website for submission guidelines.
 Sol.Magazine@prodigy.net

 BY CITY